Erika Renee Land: Post-Army

 After returning from Mosul, Iraq in 2006, Land was diagnosed with post-traumatic stress disorder (PTSD).
 In February 2009, she was honorably discharged from the Army and moved to Athens, Georgia to pursue a career in pharmacy.
 Land lost her passion for pharmacy as she searched for ways to heal her PTSD.
+In 2023 she graduated from the University of Georgia.